christiandudel/IIPS2021/Slides/intro.md

 - Please use your preferred name consistently
 - Please mute your microphone when not speaking
 - Feel free to turn off video
-- Feel free to interrupt me any time (unmute first)...
+- Feel free to interrupt any time (unmute first)...
-- ...for instance, if you cannot hear me well...
 - ...but be aware that there might be some delay
-- I might miss things you write in the Zoom chat!
+- The Zoom chat is easy to miss when teaching!

 # Materials